 While checking circuit boards, don’t forget to check for the burnt-out and lose components.
 If you find any loose part, try to screw it up.
 In the case of burnt-out features, you can fix by yourself, but that would be tricky, so it is better to call the company and ask for them to replace it.

 At the time, the problem is where you have the least expected, mechanical issues.
 If your RC car or truck stops rebounding when you push it, you might need to deal with the shocks.
 Check is the shock cap cracked.
 If yes, then the crack may result in the oil loss, which ultimately stops shocks from rebounding.
 While changing your oil, make sure that there are no air bubbles in it, and if you are using heavyweight oil, it may take some time for rebounding.

 Another critical thing is whether the shocks are clean or not.
 If they are dirty, then clean them by using dish soap without disassembling them.
 There may be dirt in the A-arms that causes a slow rebound.
 After checking all these points, if you can still get back the shocks, then replace the shocks, you can do it easily without any assistance.

 There is also a chance that after trying everything you can do to fix it, it still doesn’t start working.
 If the issue was in electronics, replace the complete system with new servos, batteries, speed controllers, and transmitters.
 This option is inexpensive than buying a new vehicle because it will reduce the chassis and body’s cost.
 But before, try everything you can do to fix your previous system.

 Learning how to repair your RC car/truck is compulsory for RC drivers.
 We hope this article will be helpful for you in fixing your fundamental problems.
-Now you can enjoy RC rides endlessly without fearing about any issue.
+Now you can enjoy RC rides endlessly without fearing any issue.